Hurricane Willa: Preparations

 Approximately 200,000 people were evacuated from their homes in Nayarit and Sinaloa.
 About 40,000 of those people utilized more than 2,900 shelters, assisted by the Mexican Army, Navy, and emergency crews.
 Businesses and industries in the storm's path closed.
 Mazatlán International Airport closed during the storm, as did nearby hotels.
-Thirty neighborhoods in the Mazatlán Municipality were evacuated due to the risk of flooding.
+Thirty neighborhoods in the municipality of Mazatlán were evacuated due to the risk of flooding.
 Emergency authorities evicted over 4,250 people in coastal cities from their homes and established 58 shelters before the storm hit.
 In Jalisco, 2,500 people were evacuated ahead of Willa and 23 temporary shelters were established.
 At least 6,000 people were evacuated from Escuinapa due to the proximity of Willa.
 Fonden, Mexico's natural disaster relief agency, allocated 99.2 US tons (90 metric tons) of food for affected people in advance of Willa's landfall.
-The Mexican Navy set up a collection center for food and supplies in La Paz, Baja California Sur in the hours before the storm.
+The Mexican Navy set up a collection center for food and supplies in La Paz, Baja California Sur, in the hours before the storm.

 Hurricane Willa and Tropical Storm Vicente together forced the Norwegian Bliss cruise ship to divert to San Diego, California, on October 23.
-Despite the threat that Willa posed, Petróleos Mexicanos, a Mexican state-owned petroleum company, announced that it intended to maintain normal operations in Jalisco, Nayarit, Colima, Sonora and Sinaloa.
+Despite the threat that Willa posed, Petróleos Mexicanos, the state-owned petroleum company, announced that it intended to maintain normal operations in Jalisco, Nayarit, Colima, Sonora and Sinaloa.
 All economic activity and public transportation were suspended in Sinaloa as a precaution.
 Roads and businesses were closed in Nayarit, with officials requesting that citizens remain in their homes.
 In order to prevent damage to water pumping equipment during the storm, service was shut off to 27 neighborhoods in Tepic, Nayarit, on October 23.
 The Jalisco state Ministry of Communications and Transportation (SCT) employed 400 people to observe 322 bridges and over 1,365 mi of roads.
 The SCT also readied 60 machines, including backhoes, in case of landslides.
 The number of road crews available was increased from 22 to 40 during the storm.

 Impact

 Mexico

 The eye of Hurricane Willa crossed over two of the offshore Islas Marías, producing wind gusts of 112 mph, and average sustained winds of 89 mph for a 15-minute period; the latter value equated to 1-minute sustained winds of around 100 mph.
-The Marías Islands prison was damaged during the storm; palm trees were uprooted, roofs collapsed, and barbed wire was ripped from fences.
+The Marías Islands Prison was damaged during the storm; palm trees were uprooted, roofs collapsed, and barbed wire was ripped from fences.